dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

     expression is `null`.
 With `== true`, you have to think through the boolean logic to realize that means that a `null` gets converted to *false*.

-**Exception:** Using a null-aware operator on a variable inside a condition does not promote the variable to a non-nullable type.
-If you want the variable to be promoted inside the body of the if statement, it may be better to use an explicit `!= null` check instead of `?.` followed by `??`:
+**Exception:** Using a null-aware operator on a variable inside a condition doesn't promote the variable to a non-nullable type.
+If you want the variable to be promoted inside the body of the `if` statement, it might be better to use an explicit `!= null` check instead of `?.` followed by `??`:

 {:.good}
 <?code-excerpt "usage_good.dart (null-aware-promote)"?>